wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 1.4.3 =
+* Improved diagnistic information on binary and regular API calls for better debugging.
+* Changed ticker to only show activity with level < 3

 = 1.4.2 =
 * Email to send security alerts to is now configured at the same time an API key is entered.
 * phpinfo is emailed along with activity log when user requests to send us activity log so that we can see things like PHP max execution time and other relevant data